GEcaiIT/edx-documentation/en_us/course_authors/source/creating_content/create_video.rst

         * Select **All Rights Reserved** to indicate to students that you own the copyright for the video.

-        * Select **Creative Commons** to grant others to right to share and use the video.
+        * Select **Creative Commons** to grant others the right to share and use the video.
 You must then select the Creative Commons license options to apply:

           .. image:: ../Images/creative-commons-license-course.png
             :alt: The Creative Commons license options